albertofelipe/delivery/README.md

 ### About the project

-- This project is a delivery application developed to fix the concepts related to a REST API.
-From diagram analysis to the application of business and programming rules.
+- I first thought of this project as a delivery application developed to fix the concepts related to a REST API, from diagram analysis to the application of business and programming rules.
+But after gaining more knowledge, I decided to apply these to this project.

 - The application consists of implementing a complete domain model of a Delivery.